a20willa/Examensarbete2023/readme.md

 3. Click the "Get Network HAR" button to capture the network activity.

-4. The HAR file will be downloaded to your computer with the filename "har-file.json".
-You can open this file with any text editor or HAR viewer to analyze the network activity.
+4. The HAR file will be downloaded to your computer with the filename "geospatial_test_data.json".

 Note that the "Get HAR" add-on is a temporary add-on and will be unloaded when you close Firefox.